wq2012/DecisionForest/README.md

 Rensselaer Polytechnic Institute, Troy, NY 12180, USA
 ```

-If you use this software for academic purposes, please cite our papers:
+This software was developed as part of the following research.
+If you use this software in your research, please cite:

 **Plain Text:**